10 Pieces of Anti-Aging Advice You Definitely Should Ignore

 There’s a lot of misleading information out there, especially when it comes to fighting signs of aging.
-Feel free to disregard these claims.
+Dermatologists suggest you ignore these anti-aging myths.

 Washing your face more than once a day will lead to wrinkles

 Any dermatologist will tell you the importance of washing your face twice a day—both in the morning and at night.
-This is true even on a lazy weekend day when you haven't left the comfort of your own house.
-"The World Health Organization has determined that indoor pollution is at higher levels than outdoors," says Miami, Florida–based dermatologist Loretta Ciraldo, MD, cofounder of Dr. Loretta Skincare.
-"You should wash your face twice daily and directly after exercising to clear your skin of microscopic pollutants before they penetrate and damage deeper layers of skin that can lead to age spots and wrinkles."
-Avoid these 22 habits that make you age faster.
+This is true even on a lazy weekend day when you haven’t left the comfort of your own house.
+“The World Health Organization has determined that indoor pollution is at higher levels than outdoors,” says Miami-based dermatologist Loretta Ciraldo, MD, cofounder of Dr. Loretta Skincare.
+“You should wash your face twice daily and directly after exercising to clear your skin of microscopic pollutants before they penetrate and damage deeper layers of skin that can lead to age spots and wrinkles.”
+(Avoid these 22 habits that make you age faster.)

 The higher the SPF, the better it is for your skin